Finding, keeping, and developing great people isn’t easy, but finding, keeping and developing great managers is even harder.

 - Assess candidates objectively.
 Have standard interview questions and a way for interviewers to calibrate their assessments of candidates

-- Set a high bar for quality and keep looking until you find someone better than the people you already have – someone who adds something new
+- Set a high bar for quality and keep looking until you find someone who adds something new

 - If possible, find your own candidates